31 Minutos: Dub

-Film
+Films

 Poster for the promotion of the film in Brazil.
 From left to right: Tulio Triviño, Juanín Juan Harry, Cachirula de los Cachirulos and Juan Carlos Bodoque.

 Since the success of their first season, Diaz and Peirano had a much larger project in mind, a film of 31 minutos.
 This began to be developed after the completion of the third season's production.
 The incidental music was provided by Pablo Ilabaca and Angelo Pierattini —who had already worked together on the album of the third season Ratoncitos—.
 The recordings began in Chile in October 2006 and ended in the summer of 2007 in Rio de Janeiro, Brazil —where the production company Total Entertainment joined in to provide the cinematic experience that Aplaplac did not have—.
 However, the post-production and sound process delayed the film, with things like a telephone casting to choose the voices of Tulio, Bodoque, and Juanín in their childhood.
 In September 2007, Peirano went to review the co-production in Spain.
 Because he was not carrying cash, he was not allowed into the country, which he was able to enter only after the intervention of the Chilean embassy.

 Finally the series was brought to the big screen under the name of 31 minutos, la película, and was released in Chile on March 27, 2008, in Mexico on October 16, 2009 and in Brazil on August 3, 2012.
 With this film the series was given a temporary end.
 In total, 210,000 spectators attended to see the film in Chile.
 Despite being praised, it did not collect what it cost to produce it, which led Aplaplac into an economic crisis for two years, and its members had to work on other projects.
 In addition, they were affected by a robbery at the production company's offices.

+A new film entitled 31 minutos: Calurosa Navidad was developed for Prime Video, and released in November 21, 2025.